COMM EM 1652 WRITING FOR DIGITAL MEDIA

 - What is Journalism?
 Are you skeptical, empirical or normative?

 - When is anonymity permissible?
-On-line

 - What is objectivity and, in regard to journalism, why is it controversial?